tiagoperezfragoso/expense-tracker/README.md

 │
 ├── data/              # Stores JSON data
 │   └── expense.json   # Your expenses will be saved here
+│   └── categories.json   # Your expenses will be saved here
 │
 └── src/               # Source code
     └── main.py        # Entry point of the application